-10 million people in the United States suffer from Fibromyalgia according to the National Fibromyalgia Association.
-It can be as disabling as Multiple Sclerosis, Lupus, Rheumatoid Arthritis, Congestive Heart Failure, and similar chronic conditions.
-People of every age, ethnicity, gender, and socioeconomic group can have it, although it is most prevalent in people aged 35-54.
+10 million people in the United States suffer from Fibromyalgia.
+It can be as disabling as MS, Lupus, Rheumatoid Arthritis, and other similar, chronic conditions.
+People of every age, gender, and ethnicity can have it.
+It’s most prevalent in people aged 25-54.
 Women are affected at 4 times the rate of men.

-The term, “Fibromyalgia” is derived from the Greek, “algia,” meaning pain, and “myo,” which refers to muscle, and the Latin, “fibro” meaning the connective tissue of tendons and ligaments.
+The term “Fibromyalgia” is derived from the Greek, “algia,” meaning pain, and “myo,” which refers to muscle.
+The Latin word, “fibro” means connective tissues.

-In 1987, the AMA (American Medical Association) recognized Fibromyalgia as an illness and a major cause of disability.
+In 1987, the AMA recognized Fibromyalgia as an illness and a major cause of disability.
 The American College of Rheumatology, the World Health Organization, and the National Institutes of Health have also all accepted Fibromyalgia as a legitimate clinical entity.

-Fibromyalgia is not a disease per se, but instead a syndrome, since it is caused by multiple factors that come together and create a “perfect storm” of conditions that manifests into Fibromyalgia symptoms.
-It is characterized by ongoing widespread pain, cognitive impairment, multiple tender points, abnormal pain processing by the brain, sleep disruption, extreme fatigue, and depression.
-Symptoms may be better or worse on any given day and can be extremely debilitating and interfere with daily activities and quality of life.
+Fibromyalgia is not a disease per se.
+It is instead a syndrome with many causes.
+These come together and create a “perfect storm” that manifests into Fibromyalgia symptoms.
+It’s characterized by ongoing widespread pain and “tender points.”
+Fibro also affects the cognitive ability and abnormal pain processing by the brain.
+Sleep disruption, extreme fatigue, and depression are symptoms as well.
+Symptoms may be better or worse on any given day and can be debilitating.
+They can also interfere with daily activities and quality of life.

 - Hypothalamic suppression